 Learning Curve – Comparison

-If we look at the minimum knowledge needed to learn the 3 Content Management Systems then WordPress is easy and intuitive.
-Drupal and Joomla have a slightly higher learning curve.
+If we look at the minimum knowledge needed to learn the 3 Content Management Systems then the leading CMS (WordPress) is easy and intuitive.
+However, Drupal and Joomla have a slightly higher learning curve.

 - Easiest CMS for beginners.
 Easy and intuitive.
 There is a very small learning curve for beginners.

 - There is no coding knowledge needed.
 You can design complex pages with no coding skills using Page Builder plugins.

 Approachable for people with some web development experience.
-It is possible to setup a website without much technical support.
-For more complexities, you may need professional help.
-You can use Joomla website builder to make website.
+Moreover, it is possible to set up a website without much technical support.
+However, for more complexities, you may need professional help.
+So, you can use Joomla website builder to make a website.

-- Though it is not too technical, Joomla does have a learning curve though not steep.
-It is not as complex as Drupal but will take more time to learn than WordPress.
+- On the negative side, it is not too technical, Joomla does have a learning curve though not steep.
+Also, it is not as complex as Drupal but will take more time to learn than the other.

 - Moderate Learning Curve

 - Requires moderate technical expertise.
-Major updates require considerable effort.
+And, major updates require considerable effort

 - Ease of Use

 Ease Of Use – Comparison

-Most web developers wish to be able to deploy simple sites without much effort.
-The foremost requirement, they look for in a Content Management System is that it should be simple and easy to use.
-Let us look at WordPress vs Joomla vs Drupal comparison from the ease of use that each offer.
+Specifically, most web developers wish to be able to deploy simple sites without much effort.
+Certainly, the foremost requirement, they look for in a Content Management System is that it should be simple and easy to use.
+So, let us look at the comparison from the ease of use that each offer.

 - Most simple to use.
-You can make site easily with WordPress website builder.
+Also, you can make a site easily with a website builder.

 - Massive user and support community to find help and tools.
-Non-technical users can quickly deploy simple sites.
+Besides, non-technical users can quickly deploy simple sites.

-- Provides straightforward capability to edit websites from the front end.
-This is also a boon to visually inclined users.
+- Indeed, provides the straightforward capability to edit websites from the front end.
+Moreover, it is a boon to visually inclined users.

 - Its dashboard might not seem to be as friendly as that of WordPress.

-- Provides features capable of producing the most advanced sites.
-Ease of use is increasing with every release.
+- By all means, provides features capable of producing the most advanced sites.
+The ease of use is increasing with every release.